Wetland: Groundwater replenishment

 Groundwater replenishment can be achieved for example by marsh, swamp, and subterranean karst and cave hydrological systems.
 The surface water visibly seen in wetlands only represents a portion of the overall water cycle, which also includes atmospheric water (precipitation) and groundwater.
 Many wetlands are directly linked to groundwater and they can be a crucial regulator of both the quantity and quality of water found below the ground.
 Wetlands that have permeable substrates like limestone or occur in areas with highly variable and fluctuating water tables have especially important roles in groundwater replenishment or water recharge.

 Substrates that are porous allow water to filter down through the soil and underlying rock into aquifers which are the source of much of the world's drinking water.
 Wetlands can also act as recharge areas when the surrounding water table is low and as a discharge zone when it is high.
-Karst (cave) systems are a unique example of this system and can be a connection of underground rivers influenced by rain and other forms of precipitation to the surface.

 Shoreline stabilization and storm protection

 Mangroves, coral reefs, salt marsh can help with shoreline stabilization and storm protection.
 Tidal and inter-tidal wetland systems protect and stabilize coastal zones.
 Coral reefs provide a protective barrier to coastal shoreline.
 Mangroves stabilize the coastal zone from the interior and will migrate with the shoreline to remain adjacent to the boundary of the water.
 The main conservation benefit these systems have against storms and storm surges is the ability to reduce the speed and height of waves and floodwaters.

-The number of people who live and work near the coast is expected to grow immensely over the next fifty years.
-From an estimated 200 million people that currently live in low-lying coastal regions, the development of urban coastal centers is projected to increase the population by fivefold within 50 years.

 The United Kingdom has begun the concept of managed coastal realignment.
 This management technique provides shoreline protection through restoration of natural wetlands rather than through applied engineering.
 In East Asia, reclamation of coastal wetlands has resulted in widespread transformation of the coastal zone, and up to 65% of coastal wetlands have been destroyed by coastal development.
 One analysis using the impact of hurricanes versus storm protection provided naturally by wetlands projected the value of this service at US$33,000/hectare/year.

 Water purification

 Water purification can be provided by floodplains, closed-depression wetlands, mudflat, freshwater marsh, salt marsh, mangroves.

-Nutrient retention: Wetlands cycle both sediments and nutrients, sometimes serving as buffers between terrestrial and aquatic ecosystems.
+Wetlands cycle both sediments and nutrients, sometimes serving as buffers between terrestrial and aquatic ecosystems.
 A natural function of wetland vegetation is the up-take, storage, and (for nitrate) the removal of nutrients found in runoff water from the surrounding landscapes.
-In many wetlands, microbial processes convert soluble nutrients to a gaseous form, such as denitrification of nitrate, which then moves the nitrate to the atmosphere mostly as harmless nitrogen gas.